O Lord, how magnified are Thy works. In wisdom hast Thou made them all.

 Bless the Lord, O my soul.

--THE GOSPEL (For the Eighth Sunday of Luke)-
+-THE GOSPEL (For the Sunday before the Nativity: “The Genealogy”)-

 [The Reading from the Holy Gospel according to St. Matthew.
 (1:1-25)]